 Conclusion

 The late season separates the dedicated from the casual.
 Game behavior becomes readable again, centered entirely on food and thermal cover, and the woods empty of competition.
 Hunt the food on the coldest days, find the thermal pockets, seek out low-pressure areas, and dress to stay comfortable through the prime evening window.
+Pairing these ideas with the right hunting method for the conditions is what puts late-season tags on the board.
 Brave the cold with smart tactics and you may find the late season is the best-kept secret on the calendar.

 From the field, weekly.